kuhumcst/texton/administration.md

   </dd>
   <dt>ItemGroupsCache</dt>
   <dd>
     If the user uploads files of different character (e.g. some PDF files and some HTML files), then Text Tonsorium groups them, so each group is homogeneous enough to be handled by the same workflow.
 It is up to the user to point out the group he or she wants to continue with.
 Before the user has made this choice, Text Tonsorium has to keep all possibilities in the air.
-This is the purpose of the ItemGroupsCache file.
-In addition, ItemGroupsCache, for each group of files, keeps record the bookmarked workflows that are compatible with those files.
+This is the purpose of the 'ItemGroupsCache' file.
+In addition, 'ItemGroupsCache', for each group of files, keeps record the bookmarked workflows that are compatible with those files.
   </dd>
   <dt>recentTasks</dt>
   <dd>